-- 2. Right-click the General Part text box, point to Body, point to Pick, and from the screen, select the left lower control arm, gel\lower\control\arm\flex. - 3.
-Select the Mode Manager tool - 4.
-In the Mode Number text box, enter 8, and then press Enter.
+Right-click the left lower control arm part, point to Flexible_Body: TR_Front_Suspension.gel_lower_control_arm_flex, and then select Flex-Body Attributes.
+2. In the Mode Number text box, enter 8, and then press Enter.

 In the Frequency text box, Adams Car displays the frequency corresponding to mode 8.
 In the main window, note the bending of the flexible lower arm occurring at approximately 625 HZ.